 Certain cat breeds will experience health problems more frequently.
 For example, Persian cats are more susceptible to breathing difficulties and chest infections, while Ragdolls have a higher risk of suffering from gastrointestinal disorders.

 It’s important that you find out what the common health issues are for your breed and consider all aspects of caring for your feline companion.
 You should also be aware that your cat’s breed can affect the cost of your insurance policy.

 Insurance costs tend to be higher for pedigree cats, but this is because they will more likely need unexpected treatment.
 If you are considering bringing a pedigree cat home, the right insurance could save you a lot of money in the long run.

 Find out what to look out for with our cat breed advice pages below.

 We also offer a range of other benefits which you may never have thought you could claim for within your cat insurance policy.
-For example, we can help cover the purchase price of your cat if they get lost or stolen, or if they needed to stay in an animal hospital overnight to recover from treatment.
+For example, we can help cover the purchase price of your cat if they get lost or stolen, or the cost of a cattery or someone looking after your pet if you are hospitalised.
 Pet insurance can help cover you for such instances.